dollop/identity-generator/README.md

 `node generate-identities.js 12`

-To save it into a file in the /data subdirectory just add its name:
+To save it into a file in the /data subdirectory just add a file name:

 `node generate-identities.js 10000 foo.json`

-That is all.
+That is all for now.

 ## Data source